jernejcic/GhostThemeStarter/README.md

 ### screen.scss

-This file should not be edited when making a theme.
-Instead put your CSS in screen.custom.scss.

 Built as `screen.css`.

 This is the main CSS file used on the front it.
 It links to the other SCSS files to build the master CSS file for the front-end.

 ### post.scss

-This file should not be edited when making a theme.
-Instead put your CSS in the `post.custom.scss`.

 Built as `post.css`.